stephengfriend/tack/README.md

 ### Build

-To build all apps and packages, run the following command:
+To build all apps and modules, run the following command:

 ```
 cd my-turborepo